WWE News: Ronda Rousey Comments On ‘Royal Rumble 2018’ Debut & WWE Career Plans

 After surprising the WWE fans at the end of the Royal Rumble 2018 pay-per-view, Ronda Rousey gave comments regarding her big debut in professional wrestling and her deal.
 The former UFC women’s champion was a speculative pick to win the Royal Rumble match for many fans, but instead, she helped close out the show with an early WrestleMania 34 promo.
 With that said, it has fans wondering about what Rousey’s involvement will be with the WWE after tonight.

 As ESPN reported on Sunday night, Rousey has signed with the WWE and it appears based on their official report with Rousey’s comments that this isn’t just a one-match sort of deal.
 Some fans were of the belief that the mixed martial arts superstar would be part of a UFC “Four Horsewomen” vs. WWE “Four Horsewomen” tag team match, and maybe a title match against Charlotte Flair at WrestleMania 34 at most.
-However, it looks like Rousey will be giving more than that to the company based on her recent remarks that she made to Ramona Shelburne.
+However, it looks like Rousey will be giving more than that to the company based on her recent remarks that she made to ESPN‘s Ramona Shelburne.

 BREAKING NEWS: Former @ufc Women's Bantamweight Champion @RondaRousey makes her presence felt following Women's #RoyalRumble Match! https://t.co/LIvlJKZ2kp